JuliusNicklas/Elektronik-notes/README.md

 Notes for the course Elektronik

+A LaTeX math in markdown viewer is basically required.
-I made these using [Obsidian](https://obsidian.md/), which is recommended for viewing them
+I made these using [Obsidian](https://obsidian.md/), which is recommended for viewing them.